allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

         response shouldBe clientOrders
     }
 ```
-However, a defect in the form of a **contract violation** between the client and supplier won't be caught.
+However, accidental change of field name which results in the  **contract violation** between the client and supplier won't be caught.
 As a result, we might have perfectly tested communication in integration tests that will not work in production.

 Option C — create a set of separate response objects.
 It has all the advantages of options A and B, including maintainability, reusability, and